“Intimate designer B&B with decked pool and concierge-level service, tucked between Atlantic dunes, oyster lake and pine forests”

 - Bicycles Available

 Queensize beds are blissful, dressed in artfully crumpled organic linen.
 There are no twins, but 3 rooms can take a BoConcept child's bed ("very comfy", says our son Oscar).
-You also get minibar, satellite TV, branded pool towels, cool canvas beach bags, and superb (if patronising) toiletries.
+You also get minibar, satellite TV, branded pool towels, cool canvas beach bags, and superb toiletries.

 - Air conditioning